 Please note that the workshops will begin at 4.30pm so please arrive no later than 4.15pm.

-High overall pass rates for 95% of students with a four-year improvement trend.
+High overall pass rates for 95% of students with 94% progressing to further study or employment.

 Excellent links are in place with the South East Midlands Local Enterprise partnership (SEMLEP) and the College continues to engage with the skills strategies of SEMLEP ensuring that these are developed as part of its curriculum map.